 - Students will read age-appropriate poetry from the text “I Never Saw Another Butterfly” by Abba Kovno and discuss the meaning of the poems and what the butterfly symbolises.

-- On Sunday 21st August, Students and their parents are invited to attend an introductory session at the Sydney Jewish Museum from 3-5pm.
+- Students and their parents are invited to attend an introductory session at the Sydney Jewish Museum from 3-5pm.
 Parents and students will have an opportunity to ask questions about the Heritage Project.

 - Students and parents will have the opportunity to engage with one of the Dimensions in Testimony (DIT) 3D virtual testimony of a living historian, during which time they will hear their story and have an opportunity to interact with the living historian through the DIT.